brokensandals/markheadboard/README.md

 Markdown parsing is primitive and done via regex.
 Most notably, it doesn't yet know to ignore fenced code blocks when scanning for headings.
 Also, only atx-style headers (`#` and `##`) are supported, not setext-style headers.

+Moving the last column to the front does not work correctly if there is no trailing newline.